How to Find Market Signal: Part One

 And what are the ways some devs are already using to find market signal and validate games with audiences well before release day?

-We’ll save that discussion for part two.
+We’ll save that discussion for Part Two.

 Now I’m gonna go play 27 games that I impulse-bought from my Steam Discovery Queue.